Separation anxiety, though normal, can surprise many parents. Learn how to gently handle separation anxiety in babies with these tips.

-You wouldn’t think about leaving the house without saying goodbye to your husband.
+You likely wouldn’t think about leaving the house without saying goodbye to your spouse.
 The same is true for your baby.
-Since babies don’t talk yet, we overlook their needs or forget to treat them as we would others.
+Since babies don’t talk yet, we tend overlook their needs or forget to treat them as we would others.
 Simple ways to treat them with respect during separation anxiety include:

 - Saying goodbye and hello